MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/echo-macro-action.md

 </table>

-When runs a macro, screen updating often shows information not essential to the functioning of the macro.
+When a macro runs, screen updating often shows information not essential to the functioning of the macro.
 When you set the **Echo On** argument to **No**, the macro runs without updating the screen.
 When the macro finishes, Access automatically turns echo back on and repaints the window.
 The **No** setting for the **Echo On** argument doesn't affect the functionality of the macro or its results.

 The **Echo** action doesn't suppress the display of modal dialog boxes, such as error messages, or pop-up forms, such as property sheets.
 You can use dialog boxes and pop-up forms to gather or display information, even if echo is turned off.
 To suppress all message or dialog boxes except error message boxes and dialog boxes that require the user to enter information, use the **SetWarnings** action.